RinkM/Odin8.5-Library/README.md

 ## Summary of Learning
+* Stretch Goal - differentiate the media types (book, game, film) with different info, objects, and styles.
 * built objects using object contstructors.
 * built more forms to enter data, then display the data.
 * differentiated the forms and information depending on media type